Jump to contentJump to search

 Articles

-• With Lucas Mattila. "“Connections light up across time and space”—Detectives in the Magical Realist Web of Female Relationships in Catching Teller Crow."
+• (with Lucas Mattila), "“Connections light up across time and space”—Detectives in the Magical Realist Web of Female Relationships in Catching Teller Crow."
 Journal of Science Fiction 5.2 (2022): 19-35.

 • “Introduction: Always Australian, Often Female, and Sometimes Queer."
 Gender Forum.
 No. 81.
 2021.